withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 ### Get Started with Astro

-You can start migrating from Gatsby to Astro in a few ways.
-Here are two different ways you could choose to get started:

 - Option 1: **Create a new Astro project**

-  Use `npm create astro@latest` to launch Astro's CLI wizard and choose one of the official starter templates.
+  Use `npm create astro@latest` to launch Astro's CLI wizard or choose a community theme from the [Astro Theme Showcase](https://astro.build/themes).

-  Or, browse the [Astro Theme Showcase](https://astro.build/themes) and start a new Astro project based on an existing GitHub repostory by passing a `--template` argument to the `create-astro` command.
+  You can also pass a `--template` argument to the `create-astro` command to start from an existing Astro repository on GitHub:

     <PackageManagerTabs>
       <Fragment slot="npm">